Algerian opposition rallies against Bouteflika re-run in April election

 The appearance of Ali Belhadj, a Islamist hardliner from the banned Islamic Salvation Front, further stoked opposition divisions in Friday’s crowd.

-Six opposition parties said they will not participate in the election, which Bouteflika’s critics believe is tilted in favour of his FLN party and Algeria’s ruling political elites.
+Six opposition parties said they will not participate in the election, which Bouteflika’s critics believe is tilted in favor of his FLN party and Algeria’s ruling political elites.

 “Algeria today is not a kingdom, it is a private property,” Abdullah Jaballah of the Islamist El Adala party told the rally.
 “How can a man who cannot even serve himself serve Algeria?”